 Lianne Carling wrote: Well Robin I would just like to say a big thank you for running your training course.
 I cannot believe the response I have had over the last couple of days delivering leaflets to the hairdressers and dog groomers, as you can imagine due to there being no one local sharpening I have been extremely busy and have now got into three major restaurants in my area I think my daughter will be attending your training.Thank you again.

-Stephen Doris wrote: Hi Robin , Just a quick note to say how much i enjoyed the two day training course last week.The course has helped me appreciate the demands of the job.Your advice and experience has been tremendously helpful...Was it worth the cost?....Well let's just say, If you think education is Expensive..
+Stephen Doris wrote: Hi Robin , Just a quick note to say how much i enjoyed the training course last week.The course has helped me appreciate the demands of the job.Your advice and experience has been tremendously helpful...Was it worth the cost?....Well let's just say, If you think education is Expensive..
 You should try ignorance!

 Ashley Maude wrote: Robin is a really nice chap and happy to answer any questions.
 The course feels very one to one as there is only 3 people per course.
 Small price to pay for a brilliant course and to add a real skill to my business.
 Brilliant guy, brilliant course.
 I would recommend this course to anybody who's looking to start or progress in a sharpening business

 Michael Brownlie wrote: I was made redundant and didn't know what I was going to do, then I came across Robins sharpening course.
 I have always been wary of courses not coming up to my expectations in being all theory and lacking in the practical department, Robin has got the mix perfect, he explains everything in a way that's easy to understand and encourages you to get your hands on, which is the only way you can learn this skill.
-After the first couple of hours I knew this was what I wanted to do, he has taken his wealth of knowledge in the sharpening business and compressed it into a two day course that gives you all the tips and tricks you need to get started.
+After the first couple of hours I knew this was what I wanted to do, he has taken his wealth of knowledge in the sharpening business and compressed it into a course that gives you all the tips and tricks you need to get started.
 Going on Robins course was one of the best decisions I've made.
 Thanks Robin.

 Patrick Gleeson wrote: Robin’s sharpening course is first class and great value for money.
 He has a well-structured, hands-on approach, teaching skills, techniques and a wealth of tips drawn from years of experience.
 Robin showed us the quickest, most efficient ways to approach a wide range of jobs and which equipment gives the best results.
 He also told us where to get the best deals on supplies and equipment.
 We had plenty of time to practice and ask questions, and the support I’ve received since completing the course has also been brilliant as Robin continues to be a friendly source of advice and information.
 This was particularly useful during the start-up phase of my own operation, which is now a thriving little business.
 There’s not much that Robin doesn’t know about sharpening and attending this course was one of the best ideas I’ve had for a long while.
 Thanks Robin.